Chart Color Schemes

 The level of residential development activity in Thornlands was found to be higher than 90% of real estate markets across the country

 Thornlands has averaged approximately 128 new dwelling approvals annually over the past five financial years, totalling 644 homes.
-As of FY-26, 59 approvals have been recorded.
-Over these five years (FY-21 to FY-25), an average of 5.7 new residents has arrived per year for each dwelling constructed, indicating demand outstripping supply and potentially driving price growth and increased buyer competition.
-The average construction cost of new properties is $256,000, which is below the regional average, suggesting more affordable housing options.
+As of FY-26, 61 approvals have been recorded.
+Over these five years, an average of 5.7 new residents arrived per year for each dwelling constructed.
+This indicates a significant demand exceeding supply, which typically leads to price growth and increased buyer competition.

-In FY-26, commercial approvals have totalled $9.6 million, showing moderate levels of commercial development.
-Compared to Greater Brisbane, Thornlands has around two-thirds the rate of new dwelling approvals per person and ranks in the 72nd percentile nationally for areas assessed.
+New properties are constructed at an average value of $256,000, below the regional average, suggesting more affordable housing options for buyers.
+In FY-26, there have been $9.6 million in commercial approvals, indicating moderate levels of commercial development.
+Compared to Greater Brisbane, Thornlands has around two-thirds the rate of new dwelling approvals per person and ranks among the 72nd percentile nationally when measured by areas assessed.
 New developments consist of 68.0% detached houses and 32.0% medium and high-density housing, with a growing mix of townhouses and apartments offering options across different price points.
-This shift marks a departure from existing housing patterns, which are currently 87.0% houses, suggesting diminishing developable land availability and responding to evolving lifestyle preferences and affordability needs.

 Frequently Asked Questions - Development